2014 Stanley Cup Final: Television

 This was the last year under the League's current Canadian TV contracts with CBC (English broadcasts of the Finals) and the cable network TSN (English broadcasts), and RDS (French broadcasts).
 The NHL's twelve-year contract with Rogers Communications would then take effect beginning next season, with English-language national coverage of the Finals being sub-licensed to CBC, and French-language telecasts being sub-licensed to TVA Sports.
 TSN will only be showing regional games for Toronto, Ottawa, and Winnipeg starting the fall of 2014.

 In the United States, NBCSN broadcast games three and four, while NBC televised the remaining games.
 NBC Sports originally planned to repeat its coverage pattern from the last few seasons: NBCSN would televise game two and three, while NBC would broadcast game one, and then games four to seven.
 After the League scheduled game two on the day of the 2014 Belmont Stakes, coverage of games two and four were switched so NBC's telecast of the horse race would serve as lead-in programming to game two.
 Due to the death of a family member, NBC lead play-by-play announcer Mike Emrick missed game one.
-Kenny Albert, who was also the Rangers radio announcer for WEPN and announced several national games (including the Western Conference Finals) for NBC/NBCSN, filled in for Emrick in the first game.
+Kenny Albert, who was both NBC's #2 play-by-play announcer and the Rangers radio announcer for WEPN, filled in for Emrick in the first game.